SpaceVim/SpaceVim/docs/faq.md

 ### Why use toml file as default configuration file?

-In the old version of SpaceVim, we use vim script as configuration file, but this brings many bug.
+In the old version of SpaceVim, we use vim file as configuration file.
+But this introduces a lot of problems.
-When using vim file, the configuration are executed when loading the configuration file, that means if there is error in the configuration file, the content before the error line also will be executed.
+When loading vim file, the file content is executed line by line. that means if there is error in the configuration file, the content before the error also will be executed.
-This will cause unknown issue.
+This will lead to unforeseen problems.

-So, we are going to using another language to config SpaceVim, SpaceVim will load the whole configuration file.
-If there is error in this configuration file, all the configuration will be abandoned.
+So we're going to use a more robust language to configure SpaceVim.
+SpaceVim will load the full configuration file, and if there are syntax errors in the configuration file, the entire configuration will be discarded.

 1. yaml relies on indentation and is error-prone when configuring transitions, regardless
 2. XML lacks a vim parsing library, so it is not considered